larry801/online_ocr/source/readme.md

 If enabled, recognition result will be copied to clipboard after recognition.

 Swap the effect of repeated gesture with none repeated ones:
-By default a virtual result document is shown only if you press the corresponding gesture twice, if you use that frequently you can enable this option so that you only need to press once to get a result viewer.
+By default, a virtual result document is shown only if you press the corresponding gesture twice, if you use that frequently you can enable this option so that you only need to press once to get a result viewer.

 Enable more verbose logging for debug purpose:

-Some logs are essential for debugging but affects performace and takes up a lot of space.
+Some logs are essential for debugging but affects performance and takes up a lot of space.
 Only turn this on if specifically instructed to by the addon author or an NVDA developer.

 Proxy type:
 Which type of proxy you are using.
-If you do not know what is a proxy just leave it as is.
+If you do not know what a proxy is just leave it as is.

 Proxy address:
-Full url of your proxy.
-If you do not know what is a proxy just leave it as is.
+Full URL of your proxy.
+If you do not know what a proxy is just leave it as is.
-If you choose to use proxy your porxy will be verified before saving , after verification, there will be a prompt to tell you result.
+If you choose to use proxy your proxy will be verified before saving , after verification, there will be a prompt to tell you result.
-The following settings means the same in all engines, describle them here to save space.
+The following settings means the same in all engines, describe them here to save space.

 API Access Type:
 This controls how you get access to the corresponding API endpoints.